hadrienj/hadrienj.github.io/_posts/2018-03-24-Deep-Learning-Book-Series-2.10-The-Trace-Operator.md

 # Introduction

-This chapter is very light!
-I can assure you that you will read it in 1 minute!
+I can assure you that you will read this chapter in 2 minutes!
 It is nice after the last two chapters that were quite big!
 We will see what is the Trace of a matrix.
 It will be needed for the last chapter on the Principal Component Analysis (PCA).

 # 2.10 The Trace Operator